geotools/geotools/docs/user/extension/mbstyle/index.rst

     // pull back selected layers for a provided source List<MBLayer> layers = mbstyle.layers( "sf:roads" );

-    //Which can be used to Generate a List of FeatureTypeStyles:
+    // Which can be used to Generate a List of FeatureTypeStyles:
     List<FeatureTypeStyle> fts = layer.transform( style );